Your session has timed out

 Here is how to write a resume contact section:

-Your email should be professional which means:
+Your email address should be professional which means:

 Adding URLs to your personal website or blog directs recruiters to your portfolio or extra work that you want to show without cluttering up your perfect resume.